 This will help you be sure of the health, breed, and disease-free status of your poults.

 How To Raise Turkeys (Poults)

 You will need about 1 square foot of space in the brooder for each bird up until they reach eight weeks old.
-Use wood shavings as bedding, and make sure you have turkey specific starter feed for them, don’t use a chicken feed.
+Use wood shavings as bedding, and make sure you have turkey-specific starter feed for them, don’t use chicken feed.